-The application date for the fall semester is February 1.
+The application date for the fall semester is February 15.
 The program will give preference to applications received by that date.
-The committee conducts screening interviews during March.
+The committee conducts screening interviews in late February and early March.

 Our mission is to transform students into outstanding practitioners and scholars of psychology and counseling.
 We work to create a community that celebrates diversity and creativity, and that values learning, scholarship and service to others.